-Cash provided by continuing financing activities for the three months ended March 31, 2020 of approximately \$8,000 was primarily attributable to proceeds from the employee stock purchase program.
+Cash provided by financing activities for the three months ended March 31, 2022 and March 31, 2021 was \$16,000 and \$33,000, respectively.
+The cash provided was primarily attributable to proceeds from stock options and the employee stock purchase program.

 Based on our operating plans we believe that our resources will be sufficient to fund our operations, including any investments in strategic initiatives, for at least twelve months, however the length and severity of the pandemic could influence our operating plans and resources significantly.
-Additional equity and debt financing may be needed to support our acquisition strategy, our long-term obligations and our company's needs.
+Additional equity and debt financing may be needed to support our acquisition strategy, our long-term obligations, and our company's needs.
 There can be no assurance that, if we needed additional funds, financing arrangements would be available in amounts or on terms acceptable to us, if at all.
 Failure to generate sufficient revenue or raise additional capital could have a material adverse effect on our ability to continue as a going concern and to achieve our intended business objectives.